-VSE's CED Division has a multiyear Rapid Response support contract issued by the U.S. Army Communications-Electronics Command (CECOM) that was awarded in January 2003.
+VSE's CED Division has a multiyear Rapid Response support contract awarded by the U.S. Army Communications-Electronics Command (CECOM) in January 2003.
 The contract enhances the Company's revenue producing capabilities by allowing it to provide services through any of VSE's operating entities or through third party subcontractors for various end user government customers.
 If all options are exercised, this contract has a potential total nominal ceiling of approximately \$2.9 billion over an eight-year period.
 While it is not likely that the full ceiling amount will be realized, this contract has generated revenues for VSE of approximately \$37 million and \$27 million during 2005 and 2004, respectively.
 The CED Army Equipment Support Program is expected to add significantly to this contract's and the Company's revenues in 2006.
 VSE continues to pursue new orders on this contract that present potential revenue opportunities for the future.

 VSE's FMD Division has a contract with the U.S. Navy, SeaPort Enhanced, awarded in April 2004, which includes a five-year base period and two five-year option periods.
-This contract is a procurement vehicle for the Navy to use for ordering services from a wide range of contractors to support all phases of naval ship and shipboard weapons systems acquisition and life-cycle support.
+This contract is a procurement vehicle for the Navy to order services from a wide range of contractors to support all phases of naval ship and shipboard weapons systems acquisition and life-cycle support.
 While this award does not guarantee any revenues for VSE, the Company is one of several contractors eligible to bid for services during the life of the contract.
-To date, FMD has generated only minor amounts of revenue from this contract.
+As of June 30, 2006, FMD has generated only minor amounts of revenue from this contract.
+In May 2006, FMD was awarded a \$20.5 million, three-year order on this contract to support the Navy's Joint Program Office for Cartridge Actuated Devices and Propellant Actuated Devices.
+Work on this order began in June 2006 and is expected to contribute to 2006 and future years revenue growth.

 FMD also has a contract, awarded in September 2004, with the U.S. Navy to provide engineering and technical services to support Naval Sea Systems Command maintenance, overhaul, repair, and alteration of systems aboard ships.

 This contract has a total nominal contract ceiling amount of \$1.022 billion over a five-year period if all option periods are exercised.
 VSE is one of several awardees eligible to share in the potential total contract ceiling amount.
 Since the date of the contract award, FMD has been awarded delivery orders with ceilings valued at approximately \$44 million on this contract, of which approximately \$37 million has been funded.
 Although it is not likely that the full \$1.022 billion ceiling amount will be realized, this contract presents potential future revenue opportunities.